Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 smartphone](https://en.wikipedia.org/wiki/Red_Hydrogen_One) and [Leia
 Lume Pad tablet
 computer](https://www.cnet.com/tech/computing/lume-pad-brings-glasses-free-3d-back-again-on-an-android-tablet/).
-Both of these devices is equipped with a 3D camera.
+Both of these devices are equipped with a 3D camera.
 Photos taken with this camera are saved as a single JPEG file using the proprietary LIF file format to store the resulting left/right stereo image pair and corresponding depth maps.
 Conventional JPEG viewing software will